12Mosch/File-Content-Aggregator/docs/user-guide.md

 - Check the **Case-Sensitive** box next to it to make the filter match case.
 - This filter operates _only_ on the results already found by the main search; it doesn't perform a new file system search.

-### Copying and Saving Results
+### Copying and Exporting Results

+Below the results display area, you'll find options to copy or save the results:

 - **Copy to Clipboard:** Copies the _entire content_ currently shown in the **Text Block** view to your clipboard.
   - ⚠️ **Warning:** If the total result size is very large, the content might be truncated by your operating system's clipboard limits.
 A warning message will appear above the results if this is likely.
+Use the export option for large results.
+- **Export Format:** Select the desired format for exporting the results:
+  - **CSV:** Creates a Comma Separated Value file with columns for FilePath, Status (Matched, Read Error, Not Matched), and Details (content or error message).
+Suitable for spreadsheets.
+  - **JSON:** Creates a JSON file containing an array of all processed files, including their path, content (if matched), and any read errors.
+Suitable for programmatic use.
+  - **Markdown:** Creates a Markdown file with each file listed under a heading, followed by its content or error message in a code block.
+Suitable for documentation or readable reports.
-- **Save to File...:** Opens a system dialog allowing you to save the _entire content_ currently shown in the **Text Block** view to a text file.
-This is the recommended way to export large results.
+- **Save Results As...:** Opens a system dialog allowing you to save the data for _all processed files_ (the data underlying the Tree View) to a file in the selected **Export Format**.
+This is the recommended way to export large or structured results.

 ## Search History